birdandhike.com logo

 Overview

 Spooky Canyon is a fascinating slot canyon in Lake Mead National Recreation Area in Arizona, not far south of Hoover Dam.
-This short route (1 mile round trip) runs up into a scenic and interesting slot canyon where water carved narrow and sinuous passages into conglomerate rock.
+This short route (1-mile round trip) runs up into a scenic and interesting slot canyon where water carved narrow and sinuous passages into conglomerate rock.
 There are three side canyons, one of which is particularly dark and spooky, and two pour-overs farther up the main canyon for more adventurous hikers.
 Despite being located next to busy Highway 93, this dark and mysterious canyon is seldom visited, yet it makes a nice addition to a day of hiking to Liberty Bell Arch or Arizona Hot Springs.
-Highway construction eliminated the original parking area, and the new fence along the road is tough to climb over.
-There was a hole under the fence, but hikers might need to park at the White Rock Trailhead and hike along the outside of the fence to get started.
+Construction of the new highway included a wildlife fence along the highway that is tough to climb over, but holes under the fence permit hiker access.

 Link to map.